ufal/SynSemClass/README.md

 ## Acknowledgements

-This work has been supported by the Grant Agency of the Czech Republic under the EXPRO program as project “LUSyD” (project No. GX20-16819X).
-The work described herein has also been using data provided by the [LINDAT/CLARIAH-CZ Research Infrastructure](https://lindat.cz), supported by the Ministry of Education, Youth and Sports of the Czech Republic (Project No. LM2023062).
+This work has been supported by the Grant Agency of the Czech Republic under the EXPRO program as project “LUSyD” (project No. GX20-16819X), and by the UMR project No. LUAUS23283 supported by the Czech Ministry of Education, Youth and Sports of the Czech Republic (MŠMT ČR).
+It has used data provided by the [LINDAT/CLARIAH-CZ Research Infrastructure](https://lindat.cz), Projects No. LM2018101 and LM2023062, supported by the Ministry of Education, Youth and Sports of the Czech Republic (MŠMT ČR).

 ## Contact